Arjun-A-I/BrailleVision/README.md

 ● Find difficult to use the public transport system.<br/>

- # What are the solutions you plan to implement to solve the above mentioned problem?<br/>
+ # Solution plan to implement and solve the above mentioned problems:<br/>
 ● The interaction between the computer vision and the individual is achieved using a dynamic braille.<br/>
 ● This device helps in interacting with the surrounding objects and makes their task